 Guidelines and Code of Conduct for Balloon Releases

-The Guidelines and Code of Conduct is designed for anyone who is planning a Balloon Release.
+The Guidelines and Code of Conduct are designed for anyone who is planning a Balloon Release.
 We believe this should be strictly adhered to in the interest of safeguarding the environment.

 Guide to Balloon Releases